fight-against-hate/fight-against-hate/action-plans/What-You-Can-Do-To-Help-Stop-The-Anti-LGBTQ-Backlash.md

 #See Also

-* [What Do We Need from Corporate America?](https://www.hrc.org/news/what-do-we-need-from-corporate-america) - The Human Rights Campaign's call for corporate leaders to "stand by the principles and values they espouse in their administrative manuals and on their websites."
-A solid case that _this time it really is different._
+* [What Do We Need from Corporate America?](https://www.hrc.org/news/what-do-we-need-from-corporate-america) - This call from Human Rights Campaign for corporate leaders to "stand by the principles and values they espouse in their administrative manuals and on their websites" was recently published as a full-page ad in the New York Times.
+It makes a solid case that _this time it really is different._

 * [How You, Personally, Can Fight the Anti-Trans Bills Surging Across the U.S.](https://www.vice.com/en/article/bvzge5/how-to-fight-anti-trans-bills-legislation-united-states-activism) - Another action plan, focused more directly on the immediate state-level fights against these laws.
 If you live in one of these states, be sure to check this one out.
 [PFLAG's tool to contact your legislator](https://pflag.org/protecttranskids) is one quick way to find out if you are at risk, while simultaneously putting in your voice to protest.